DDDtools/AdvancedScale/README.md

 >
 > ### 2.
 Viewport Menu Settings
 > - Bottom Offset (px) — Sets the distance between the bottom of the viewport and the Advanced Scale menu
-> - Show Modifier Hints — Shows or hides the keyboard shortcut reminder at the bottom of the viewport: `Ctrl — Corner Handles, Shift — Uniform Scale, Alt — Mirror Scale`
+> - Show Modifier Hints —Shows or hides the modifier key hints at the bottom of the viewport: `Ctrl — Corner Handles, Shift — Uniform Scale, Alt — Mirror Scale`
 >
 > ### 3.
 Point Handles
 > - Interaction Radius (px) — Sets how close the mouse cursor must be to a point handle for it to react.
 This value is measured in screen pixels
 >
 > ### 4.
 Vertex Snapping
-> - Search Radius — Sets the maximum world-space distance around the current mouse position in which vertex snap candidates are searched while holding `V`
+> - Search Radius — Sets the maximum world-space distance around the current mouse position used to search for vertex snap targets while holding `V`
 > - Screen Snap Radius (px) — Sets how close a vertex must appear to the cursor on screen before it can be selected as a snap target
 >
 > ### 5.
 Flat Mode